mrmeizongo/AeroCalc/README.md

 Options:
 -h,    --help			Print command line options
--w,    --wingload		Calculate wingload for a given weight, wingpspan, and average mean chord parameters
+-w,    --wingload		Calculate wingload for a given weight, wingpspan, and aerodynamic mean chord parameters

 Running program without arguments uses default values for airplane settings
 Weight values are in grams and length values are in millimeters